Soomaa National Park: Flora and fauna

-The site regularly supports more than 1% of the individuals in relevant populations of Bewick's swan and common crane, and the composition of bird species in these bogs, especially Kuresoo, is one of the most representative in Estonia.
-Species recorded include golden eagle, Eurasian whimbrel (more than 100 pairs), European golden plover (ca. 150 pairs), dunlin (ssp. schinzii), merlin, willow ptarmigan, and Montagu's harrier.
+The site regularly supports more than 1% of the individuals in relevant populations of Bewick's swan and common crane; the composition of bird species in these bogs, especially Kuresoo, is one of the most representative in Estonia.
+Species recorded include golden eagle, Eurasian whimbrel (more than 100 pairs), European golden plover (ca. 150 pairs), dunlin (ssp. schinzii), merlin, willow ptarmigan and Montagu's harrier.

-During the autumn migration, it is a stopover and roosting site for common cranes (ca. 1,000) and Bewick's swan (ca. 500), and during spring migration there are around 2,000 Bewick's swans.
-Corncrakes are still numerous on floodplain meadows (50-100 pairs).
+During the autumn migration, it is a stopover and roosting site for common crane (ca. 1,000) and Bewick's swan (ca. 500); during spring migration there are around 2,000 Bewick's swan.
+Corncrake are still numerous on floodplain meadows (50-100 pairs).
 It is an important spawning ground for the northern pike.